radcamp/radcamp.github.io/AF-Biota/Jupyter_Notebook_Setup.md

 Currently running servers:
 http://localhost:<my_port_#>/ :: /home/<username>
 ```
-You shoud see that your notebook server prompts you for your password
+You should see that your notebook server prompts you for your password
 before it gives you access.
 This is the password that you entered above
 durint the `jupyter notebook password` call.
 The server normally will
 cache your login, so you shouldn't have to keep logging in every time
 you connect, so long as you are logging in from the same computer.

-## What to do if the notebook is not working
+## **What to do if the notebook is not working**
 This **WILL** happen to everyone at least once, probably many times.
 You
 attempt to open your web browser to `http://localhost/<my_port_#>` and
 you see the dreaded: